Cezary-Janicki/Cezary-Janicki/README.md

 ## Hi there, I'm Cezary 👋

 I am a graduate from Poznań Univeristy of Technologies, Currently self teaching myself javascript and next.js with intention of becoming a web developer.
 I started learing programming two years ago and took my first steps in next.js a year ago.
+If you got any questions feel free to email me at: cezary.d.janicki@gmail.com

+_________

+### 📖 Currently learning

+Currently I'm learning React framework.
+I also try to learn tools that the react framework provides to improve and build on what I had already learned, such as queries or router.

+_________

+### 🔭 Currently working on

 At the moment working on the Outella repo.
 The project is a online product catalog for a clothes store.
 If you would like to check the progress on my webpage it's accesible at https://outella.vercel.app/

 <div>